Method of Payment

 Loyalty Bonus Stamps

 To encourage prompt payment and to reward our loyal customers, Loyalty Bonus Stamps are given for prompt payment of accounts on the day of treatment, and you will receive one stamp for each £10 paid.
 The stamps may be used on subsequent visits as cash for goods or services within the practice at the rate of 50p per stamp – a full card representing £15.00.
 Insured clients are also welcome to use this facility, however payment needs to be at the end of treatment rather than when the insurance is paid.
+Loyalty Bonus Stamps are not accepted as payment for treatment or given out for prompt payment on our Out of Hours service (Emergency Veterinary Service).

 Terms and Conditions of Business